-General Dwight Eisenhower offered those now famous words in his to British, American and Canadian troops in the hours leading up to the June 6, 1944 D-Day invasion.
+General Dwight Eisenhower offered these now famous words in his address to British, American and Canadian troops in the hours leading up to the June 6, 1944 D-Day invasion.

-But as the Supreme Allied Commander spoke, no one realized that he carried in his pocket yet another address — one he hoped that he’d never have to give.
-That secret speech, which Ike hastily jotted down earlier that day, was only to be read if the defenders of Hitler’s so-called Atlantic Wall succeeded in annihilating the Allied troops as they hit the beaches and drop zones.
+But as the Supreme Allied Commander spoke, he carried in his pocket a slip of paper bearing a much different statement — words he hoped that he’d never have to speak.
+That other speech, which Ike hastily jotted down earlier that day, was to be read if the Normandy invasion force was wiped out on the beaches and drop zones of Nazi occupied Europe.

-In hindsight, the success of the Normandy invasion was a virtually certainty.
-After all, by mid-1944, Germany’s war machine was stretched perilously thin as the Nazis found themselves on the defensive everywhere.
-American and British bombers were pummeling the Reich from the skies round the clock and Soviet tanks were pressing in from the East.
-The western powers, long since having driven Hitler from North Africa, were at that moment advancing through Italy.
-Even Stalin, Roosevelt and Churchill had been meeting face-to-face and were already beginning to map out the shape of the post-war world.
+In hindsight, the success of Operation Overlord was a virtually certainty.
+By mid-1944, Germany’s war machine was stretched perilously thin as the Nazis found themselves on the defensive everywhere.
+American and British bombers were pounding the Reich around the clock and Soviet tanks were pressing in from the East.
+The western powers, long since having driven Hitler from North Africa, were at that moment advancing up through Italy.
+Stalin, Roosevelt and Churchill had already been meeting face-to-face to map out the shape of the post-war world.

-Yet despite the seeming inevitability of an Allied triumph, the success of the cross-channel invasion seemed like anything but a foregone conclusion.
+Yet despite the seeming inevitability of an Allied triumph, the success of the cross-channel invasion seemed like anything but a foregone conclusion at the time.

-Would the break in the weather hold?
-Had the months of deception about to the time and location of the landings succeeded in confusing the Germans?
+Would the weather hold?
+Had the months of deception about to the time and location of the invasion succeeded in confusing the Germans?
 Would the five infantry and three airborne divisions slated for the first wave of the attack be enough to force the Allies’ way into France?
-No one, least of all Eisenhower, could be certain.
+No one, least of all Eisenhower, could be sure.

-Ultimately the landings on Omaha, Utah, Juno, Sword and Gold beaches were successful and by D-Day Plus 1, the Allies had carved out solid footholds through which materiel and men would soon be pouring.
+Ultimately the landings on Omaha, Utah, Juno, Sword and Gold beaches were successful and by D-Day plus one, the Allies had carved out solid footholds through which materiel and men would soon be pouring.

 Eventually, the note, which became known as the “In the Event of Failure Letter”, was added to the Dwight D. Eisenhower Presidential Library in Abilene, Kansas where it is still on display.

-Oddly enough, the original draft was dated “July 5” rather than “June 5”, an error that suggests the general’s preoccupation at the moment he penned the note.
+Oddly enough, the original draft was dated “July 5” rather than “June 5”, an error that suggests the general’s preoccupation at the moment he penned the message.